 My bio hair is fine.
 Not just thin from hair loss – it’s always been fine-textured.
 Which means I needed a topper with lower density to actually blend.
 But I didn’t know that.
 I ordered something with a density that looked great on the model and looked weirdly lush and thick compared to my actual hair.

 If you have fine hair, look for toppers described as light or medium density.
 If your bio hair is thicker, you can go higher.
 Matching the density is just as important as matching the colour, and it’s the thing I see least talked about.
 Honestly, it’s also where synthetic vs human hair matters – because the two sit and move very differently on the head.
-If you haven’t figured out which one’s right for you yet, my post on synthetic vs human hair toppers covers that in proper detail.
+If you haven’t figured out which one’s right for you yet, my post on hair toppers vs wigs covers the different considerations in proper detail.

 I didn’t know what I was actually looking for when I shopped